Flora-and-Majestic-Fauna-of-Jim-Corbett-National-Park

 Crested serpent eagle

 In forested areas throughout tropical Asia, you can find the medium-sized crested serpent eagle (Spilornis cheela).
 Significant variations exist within its broad distribution in the Indian Subcontinent, Southeast Asia, and East Asia.
 Some experts prefer to treat many of its subspecies as separate species.
 The South Nicobar serpent eagle (S. klossi), Andaman serpent eagle (S. elgini), and Philippine serpent eagle (S. holospila) were previously considered subspecies of the Crested serpent eagle.
-All species’ complex members have giant heads that look manned and crested thanks to long feathers on the rear of the head.
+All species’ complex members have giant heads that look crested thanks to long feathers on the rear of the head.

 Red Junglefowl